atomantic/IdeatorPromptPacks/README.md

 - Ensure prompts can be completed without external research
 - Focus on ideation and imagination rather than factual knowledge
 - Group related prompts into logical categories
-- Test your pack in the Ideator app before submitting

 ## Pack Categories